 On the same pattern, artificial intelligence will play a significant role, and around 10% of organizations will go for AI in monitoring work done on field service.

 Automation of workflows

-Automated workflows will result in repairing of any breakage, installation of tasks, inspection and preventive maintenance taking on new processes.
-With technology changing at a pace, a smart field servicing solution will help drive the workflows in making quite an efficient and smooth experiences instead of technicians having to learn and remember all methods, procedures and scenarios (app ideas).
+Automated workflows will result in repairing of any breakage, installation of tasks, inspection, and preventive maintenance taking on new processes.
+With technology changing at a pace, a smart field servicing solution will help drive the workflows in making quite an efficient and smooth experience instead of technicians having to learn and remember all methods, procedures, and scenarios (app ideas).

 Automated operational processes and mobile apps for such

 With the world getting modern and digitalized at a fast pace, steps are being taken to get closer to a minimal touch approach to operations.
 Technicians are subject to a lot of errors if dispatch operations are conducted only on paper (ranging from damaged, unintentional duplications to errors in transcription and financial losses).

 The use of supporting applications and mobile tools is rising.
 By the end of this year, mobile apps will be used solely for managing technical projects by almost 75% of organizations in the developed world.

 Reporting done in an automatic manner

 Entering data manually is obsolete, and it has its errors too.
 Field service management software is advanced, to the point that technicians can access advanced reporting features with ease.